alexhuang1117/Data-Science-Portfolio/Bitcoin_Analysis/Bitcoin_Analysis.md

 ### ARIMA Model Fitting

-Next we can try to difference the data to see if the change in Bitcoin price is a stationary serie.
+Next we can try to difference the data to see if the change in Bitcoin price is a stationary series.
 Both first difference and second difference is computed for the Bitcoin price.

 ``` r
 #Differencing the bitcoin data